#1 in Sleep Product Research

 |Return policies||c||Most retailers allow 30-90 days for a return / exchange.
 Several will give money back, but fees may apply.
 (See returning a mattress: what you should know.)|

-The following table includes many memory foam mattresses with owner satisfaction rates above 70% and / or above average company reputations.
+The following table includes many memory foam beds with owner satisfaction rates above 70% and / or with above average company reputations.
+Mattresses are arranged alphabetically.
 Click on a mattress below (where available) for a full ratings report based on actual consumer experiences.

-Additional reputable brands / retailers not appearing below include FoamOrder.com, Restava.com, SleepWarehouse.com, MyLuxuryMattress.com, FoamSource.com, and NovosBed.com.
+Additional reputable brands / retailers not appearing below include FoamOrder.com, Restava.com, SleepWarehouse.com, MyLuxuryMattress.com, FoamSource.com, NovosBed.com, and Plushbeds.com.

 Don't see the mattress you're looking for?
 Not all memory foam beds we rate appear below.
 Use the box at the top of this page to search for additional brands.